dfrank6/Brainwave-Music-Generation/README.md

 My role is to convert the raw brainwave data from the Muse into music.
 I did this by researching what each brainwave means and writing code to deliberately connect each to an appropriate element of the music (such as bass, harmony, melody, etc.).

 During performances, I set up the signal flow as such: the signal from the Muse is connected by Bluetooth to one's personal device.
-This signal is ported into SuperCollider through the local network.
+This signal is sent to SuperCollider through the local network.
 SuperCollider is an audio synthesis platform on which I wrote the code to transform the signal into music.
 This signal is then sent through a MIDI-bus to Ableton which generates selected soundscapes.

 There are two versions of the code here:

-One where the intensity of the music depends on the amplitude of the brainwaves of a single person wearing a Muse.
+med - the intensity of the music depends on the amplitude of the brainwaves of a single person wearing a Muse

-Another where the intensity of the music depends on the harmony of the brainwaves of two people who are each wearing a Muse.
+song 2 - the intensity of the music depends on the harmony of the brainwaves of two people who are each wearing a Muse

+I've also added some audio samples of each :)

 Check out our performance here: